CMeeg/nextjs-aca/README.md

      * Click `Save`
 2. Give the Service connection the permissions required to deploy to your Azure Subscription
    * After your Service connection has been created, click on it to edit it
-   * Click on `Manage Service Principal`
+   * Click on `Manage Service Principal`, which will take you to the Service Principal in the Azure Portal
    * Copy the `Display name`
      * If you don't like the generated name you can go to `Branding & properties` and change the `Name`
    * Copy the Service principal's `Directory (tenant) ID` - we will need that later
-   * Go back to your Service connection in AZDO
+   * Go back to your Service connection in Azure DevOps
-   * Click on `Manage service connection roles`
+   * Click on `Manage service connection roles`, which will take you to the Subscription in the Azure Portal
    * Go to `Role assignments`
    * Assign the `Role Based Access Control Administrator` role
      * Click `Add` -> `Add role assignment`